From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: System Model and Problem Formulation

 Route mutation is a mechanism that dynamically alters the communication paths within a network by changing the routing of data packets between nodes.
 In the context of UAV swarm networks, route mutation refers to the process of reconfiguring the communication topology so that messages can be delivered through different relay UAV nodes or links, rather than following a fixed, predictable path.

 Usually, the command is transferred from the GCS to the leader, and is then forwarded to the follower UAVs.
 However, when a direct communication link is blocked by an attack, we exploit route mutation that selects an alternative relay UAV to forward messages.
-For example, when the communication link between the current leader $\mathbb{L}^\mathcal{N}(t) = i$ and a follower UAV $j$ is under attack, then the relay UAV $r \in \mathcal{V} \setminus \{0, i, j\}$ should satisfy the following rules:
+For example, when the communication link between the current leader $\mathbb{L}^\mathcal{N}(t) = i$ and a follower UAV $j$ is under attack, then the relay UAV $r \in \mathcal{V} \setminus \{0, i, j\}$ should satisfy the following rules

-This operation dynamically reconfigures the communication graph in real time, allowing the command to be forwarded through the relay UAV and successfully delivered to the follower, thus mitigating the impact of the targeted link attack, i.e., $E^\mathcal{L}_{ij}(t+\tau^{\mathbb{R}}_{\text{exec}})=0$, where $\tau^{\mathbb{R}}_{\text{exec}}$ is the time for updating the route table.
+This operation dynamically reconfigures the communication graph in real time, allowing the command to be forwarded through the relay UAV and successfully delivered to the follower, thus mitigating the impact of the targeted link attack, i.e., $E^\mathcal{L}_{ij}(t+\tau^{\mathbb{R}}_{\text{exec}})=0$, where $\tau^{\mathbb{R}}_{\text{exec}}$ is the time for updating the routing table.

+By leveraging existing routing protocols and requiring only simple updates, this mechanism is lightweight, relying solely on local computations without introducing significant communication overhead.
 When there is no ongoing attack or when the attack fails to produce a substantial impact, the system can further optimize network performance by restoring the relay-based communication path back to a direct link.
 This reduces communication latency and improves overall efficiency without compromising the defense capability.